osrf/gazebo_tutorials/ros_comm/tutorial.md

 ### Spawn Model

-A helper script called <tt>spawn_model</tt> is provided for calling the model spawning services offered by <tt>gazebo_ros</tt>.
-The most practical method for spawning a model using the service call method is with a <tt>roslaunch</tt> file.
+A helper script called `spawn_model` is provided for calling the model spawning services offered by `gazebo_ros`.
+The most practical method for spawning a model using the service call method is with a `roslaunch` file.
 Details are provided in the tutorial [Using roslaunch Files to Spawn Models](http://gazebosim.org/tutorials/?tut=ros_roslaunch).
 There are many ways to use spawn_model to add URDFs and SDFs to Gazebo.
 The following are a few of the examples:

 Spawn a URDF from file - first convert .xacro file to .xml then spawn: